darkrelics/eidolon-engine/documentation/schema.md

-**Schema Overview:**
+# Eidolon Engine Database Schema

+## Overview

-This schema supports the Eidolon Engine's unified backend infrastructure, providing shared data structures used by both MUD and Incremental game modes.
-All tables listed here are actively used by both game modes, with the GameMode field on characters preventing concurrent access.
+This document defines the complete database schema for the Eidolon Engine's unified backend infrastructure.
+The schema provides shared data structures used by both MUD and Incremental game modes, with 14 DynamoDB tables that support all game functionality while preventing concurrent access through the GameMode field on characters.

 **Key Design Principles:**